View Course Syllabus

 Evaluation and Feedback

 Asking students to demonstrate their understanding of the subject matter is an integral part of the learning process.
-Weekly spelling and grammar quizzes will be assigned as well as periodic vocabulary tests.
+Both formal and informal assessments will be administered in this course.
+Spelling, grammar, and vocabulary quizzes will be administered periodically.
 Comprehension of literature will be assessed through live class and online discussions and written responses such as journal entries and essays.

 After concluding each literature unit, students will be assessed through a variety of methods including essays and major exams.
 Students will also be asked to apply and demonstrate their ability to analyze literature by completing special, creative projects, or oral presentations.